Why Babies Get Upset When They Poop

 The world is very new to babies -- including the sensation of pooping.
-Having a bowel movement may be surprising and upsetting to a baby.
-It doesn’t mean there’s really pain, but it does mean that your baby might get upset.
+It may feel surprising and strange to a baby.
+It doesn’t mean he’s really in pain, but it does mean that he might get upset.

-Keep in mind that it’s difficult to have a bowel movement while laying down.
-Your baby can’t sit and “push;” he must coordinate the abdominal muscles to squeeze while relaxing his anus.
+Keep in mind that it’s hard to poop while lying down.
+Your baby can’t sit and “push.”
+He has to coordinate his belly muscles to squeeze while relaxing his anus.
 That’s not so easy for a little baby!
-In time, he'll learn to pass stool without putting on such a big show.
+In time, he'll learn to do it without putting on such a big show.

 Tips for Concerned Parents

-If your baby does react to bowel sensations more intensely, try massaging his belly or legs before or during the bowel movement.
-You might try placing a warm water bottle on his belly during the process, but be sure to check first that the temperature is not too hot for your baby.
+If your baby does react to the feeling of pooping more intensely, try massaging his belly or legs before or while he’s doing it.
+You might try putting a warm water bottle on his belly during the process, but be sure to check first that the temperature is not too hot for him.

-Severe, high-pitched, totally inconsolable crying is a different story than the grunting and groaning described above.
-This type of reaction should be checked out by your baby's pediatric provider as soon as possible.
-Also, call your baby's doctor if you see blood in his stool or he is passing hard, pellet-like stools.
+Severe, high-pitched, inconsolable crying is a different story than the grunting and groaning that most babies do.
+If your child has this type of reaction, get him checked out by his pediatrician as soon as possible.
+Also, call the doctor if you see blood or his poop is white, black, or hard, pellet-like stools.